lupyuen/lupyuen.github.io/src/pinephone.md

 _Is the app fast and responsive on PinePhone?_

-Yep it feels as fast and responsive as a GTK app coded in C.
+Yes our Zig App feels as fast and responsive as a GTK app coded in C.

-Remember that Zig is a compiled language, and our compiled app is directly calling the GTK Library.
+That's because Zig is a compiled language, and our compiled app calls the GTK Library directly.

 ![Source Code of our Zig App](https://lupyuen.github.io/images/pinephone-code3.jpg)